Harsh2563/grow-asignment/README.md

 For support, email raiharsh030@gmail.com or create an issue in the repository.

+## ⚠️ **Important Notes**

+- **Single API Focus**: This application is built and tested specifically for Indian stock market data using NSE listings
+- **Primary Data Source**: Yahoo Finance API for Indian equities (symbols with .NS suffix)
+- **Market Specialization**: Optimized for Indian trading hours, INR currency, and NSE-listed companies
+- **No External Keys Required**: Core functionality works without external API subscriptions

 ---

 **Built with ❤️ by [Harsh Rai](https://github.com/Harsh2563)**

-_A modern, performant, and scalable financial dashboard showcasing advanced React patterns, intelligent caching strategies, and exceptional user experience design._
+_A modern, performant, and scalable financial dashboard specialized for the Indian stock market, showcasing advanced React patterns, intelligent caching strategies, and exceptional user experience design._